 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 sudo dnf clean all sudo dnf update sudo dnf install php-pear php-devel httpd-devel pcre-devel gcc make

 Step 2.
 Installing the Required Packages.

 To install APC on CentOS, you need to install the required packages using the following command below:

 sudo yum install httpd php php-devel php-pear

 Step 3.
 Installing Alternative PHP Cache (APC) on CentOS.

 You can put your configuration in

-php.ini file but I prefer to have a separate file like above for configuration.
-Values mentioned below are for demonstration purpose, different values for APC can be set which depends on the number of PHP pages, size of memory in the server, number of page hits e.t.c
+php.ini file but I prefer to have a separate file like the above for configuration.
+Values mentioned below are for demonstration purposes, different values for APC can be set which depends on the number of PHP pages, size of memory in the server, number of page hits e.t.c